cryptoapi/Bitcoin-Wordpress-Plugin/readme.txt

 = 1.3 =
 Added Peercoin.
 Spanish payment box localisation.
-Darkcoin Rebranding to Dash.
+Darkcoin rebranded to Dash.

 = 1.2.11 =
-Support bbPress Forum - Premium Membership Mode with Bitcoin/Altcoin Payments
+Supports bbPress Forum - Premium Membership Mode with Bitcoin/Altcoin Payments.
+You can add premium user support to your web site using bbPress.
+Any user can place questions (create new topic in bbPress), and only paid/premium users will see your answers.

 = 1.2.10 =
 Several new enhancements